tsellam/tsellam.github.io/_posts/2018-01-13-Secret-Sauce-First-Results.md

 The figure below presents our results for the Guitar Effect dataset.
 The top line presents the classification scores (higher is better), the low line presents the regression scores (lower is better).
 {% include figure.html image="/assets/secret-sauce/results_guitar.jpg" position="center" caption="Prediction Accuracy for the Guitar Dataset" %}

 Let us examine the Naive strategy.
 The classification accuracy is close to 0.5 because all the categorical variables are binary and uniformly sampled.
 Similarly, the MAE is close to 2.5 because the knob values are sampled between 0 and 10 and the naive regressor always predicts the mean (5).
-Those numbers pass our sanity check.
+Those numbers pass the sanity check.

 On the overall, the classification scores are excellent, indicating that our models can predict which effects are enabled with high accuracy.
 Predicting the continuous variables seems more difficult, as the algorithms are up to 2.09 ticks off the true values (out of 10).
-Fortunately, those inaccuracies have little to no impact on the final sound.
+Fortunately, those inaccuracies have only little impact on the final sound.
 To get a better intuition for their magnitude, let us listen to a few samples.
 In the following video, we play the first 15 notes from the test set, followed by the predictions of the LSTM (the best model we have).
 Can you hear the difference?

 <iframe width="560" height="315" src="https://www.youtube.com/embed/rRXWoyz2iDE" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>